OOPA2018/syllabus/README.md

 * **Lecturer:** Witold Gawlikowicz, [v1wgawli@ed.ac.uk](mailto:v1wgawli@ed.ac.uk)
 * **Teaching assistants and course secretary:** Please refer to course's [Learn page](https://www.learn.ed.ac.uk/webapps/blackboard/content/listContentEditable.jsp?content_id=_3041284_1&course_id=_64789_1)
 * **Office hours:** The lecturer and one teaching assistant will be available in the lab room after the lab (Wednesdays 6-7pm)
-* **Discussion:** If you'd like to discuss anything to with the course you can write a message on Gitter (please note these are publicly visible, student only rooms will be created in due course)
+* **Discussion:** If you'd like to discuss anything to do with the course you can write a message on Gitter (please note these are publicly visible, student only rooms will be created in due course)
    * [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/OOPA2018/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 * **Bugs/Suggestions:** If you find any bugs in this syllabus or would like to make a suggestions please raise an [issue](https://github.com/OOPA2018/syllabus/issues) (GitHub account required)
 * **Updates:** The syllabus will be update to include links to lectures and problem sheets as they get released.
 Minor modifications may also happen.
 Please [watch it](https://help.github.com/articles/watching-and-unwatching-repositories/) to get notified of any changes (GitHub account requried)